ATC-mmueller/eniac_magist_collaboration/README.md

 # eniac_magist_collaboration

 This is a Data analysis project using SQL and Tableau.
+The main goal is to recommend whether or not to sign a contract with the Magist company.
+An Overview about the setting and the main business questions can be found further down.

 The csv-files used can be found inside the data folder.

 ## Tech used in this project